Trump the outlier at G-7 summit

 A great gap exists between European leaders and US President Donald Trump.

-European leaders place importance on the issues of free trade and climate change, while Mr Trump has touted the “America First” policy and made little of international cooperation.
+The former places importance on the issues of free trade and climate change, while the latter has touted the "America First" policy and made little of international cooperation.

-During the latest meeting, one G-7 leader after another expressed concerns about a slowdown in the world economy due to the intensifying trade friction between the US and China.
+During the latest meeting, one G-7 leader after another expressed concerns about a slowdown in the world economy due to the intensifying trade friction between the United States and China.
 However, no specific message was issued by the G-7 group.
-It was clear that the G-7 nations do not want to offend Mr Trump, as they have trade issues with the US.
+It was clear that the G-7 nations do not want to offend Trump, as they have trade issues with the United States.

 The latest declaration incorporated the need of overhauling the World Trade Organisation, as well as "calls for violence to be avoided" over the situation in Hong Kong.

-Next year’s summit meeting will be held in the US.
-Mr Trump has indicated his intention to bring Russia back to the group, ending the exclusion of that country from the talks.
-If Russia returns while the situation remains unchanged, it may mean the G-7 nations have accepted Russia’s action of changing the status quo by force.
+Next year's summit meeting will be held in the United States.
+Trump has indicated his intention to bring Russia back to the group, ending the exclusion of that country from the talks.
+If Russia returns while the situation remains unchanged, it may mean the G-7 nations have accepted Russia's action of changing the status quo by force.